-Take a look at this picture of eight marketing characters used to advertise national brands.
-How many of them do you recognize?
-Do you know what product they represent?
+Take a look at these eight marketing characters advertising national brands.
+How many do you recognize?
+Do you know what product or company they represent?

-Every single time I showed pictures like this to my media students, they instantly knew almost every single character They knew both the character name and what company or products they advertised.
-No doubt the advertising agencies and companies who spent million to develop and promote these characters would be pleased.
+Every single time I showed pictures of marketing characters like this to my media students, 6-12, they instantly knew almost every single character They knew both the character name and what company or products they advertised.
+It made them all excited and giddy!
+No doubt the advertising agencies and companies who spent millions to develop and promote these characters would be pleased.

 - Charlie the Tuna, the advertising mascot for StarKist Tuna